 - Wellness Offerings

 Fitness, yoga, and meditation offerings are available to WMed employees and students.
-Contracted classes through West Hills and Down Dog Yoga will require a co-pay of $5 for faculty and staff, and $3 for students, residents, and fellows.
-For your convenience, no preregistration is necessary.
-Instead, co-pay bundles ($5 x 3, 6, 9, 12, or 15 for for faculty and staff - or $3 x 4 for students, residents, and fellows) can be purchased in advance through the CE Cloud portal.
-You will then be given an activity code to submit by text on the same business day for each noontime event you attend.
-When purchasing co-pay bundles, employees will be asked if they would like reimbursement from eligible fitness/wellness stipend funds.
-These reimbursements will be issued quarterly.
-We'll be piloting this structure through August and look forward to your feedback!
+Contracted classes through West Hills and Down Dog Yoga require a participant fee of $3 for residents/fellows and $5 for faculty/staff.
+Classes are offered at no cost to students as participant fees come from the student wellness allowance.
+For your convenience, no pre-registration is necessary.
+Instead, reimbursable participant fees can be pre-paid either for a single event or in bundles ($5 x 3, 6, 9, or 12 for faculty/staff; $3 X 4 for residents/fellows) through the CE Cloud portal.
+You will then be given an activity code to submit by text on the same business day for each noontime or evening event you attend.
+When purchasing bundles, employees will be asked if they would like reimbursement from eligible fitness/wellness stipend funds.
+These reimbursements will be issued quarterly—no additional receipts need to be submitted.

 Class descriptions are below.
 Refer to the Wellness calendar for specific dates and locations.